PedroGeometrias/NeovimConfig/README.md

 Feel free to explore and customize the configuration to suit your preferences.
 Here are some examples of how you can extend it:

-- Add additional plugins to enhance functionality.
+- Add more plugins to enhance functionality.
 - Modify keybindings to align with your preferred workflow.
 - Customize color schemes and themes to personalize your editing environment.
 - You might need to adjust some parts of the config to your pc.